lucassaid/react-headless-agenda/README.md

   alt="Headless agenda for react" width="100"
 />

 # Headless agenda for react

-Completely unstyled components to build your own agenda.
-Give it a try!
-It's really simple to use, and allows fully customization (the markup is all yours!).
-It might look intimidating at first but I'm sure you'll like it.
+A zero dependency library for react, with unstyled and controlled components to build your own agenda.
+Simple to use while allowing fully customization (markup is all yours!)

-This library makes it easy to display events in their respective columns (or "days"), with their corresponding position and height, based on their durations.
-It's not meant to be used as a "calendar" or a "month" view.

 🔧 Flexible